robcog-iai/RobCoG/Documentation/CloudSim_TestQueries.md

 * make sure mongodb is running

-  * you can use mongodb installed in your PC
+  * you can use mongodb installed in your PC, change `bindIp: 127.0.0.1` -> `bindIp: 0.0.0.0`

-    * Edit /etc/mongod.conf.
-Change ` bindIp: 127.0.0.1 ` to ` bindIp: 0.0.0.0 `
+     `nano /etc/mongod.conf`

-    ` $  sudo systemctl start mongod `
+    `sudo systemctl start mongod`

   * or you can use dockerized version of mongodb

+   * start a new container for the first time:

-    ` $ docker run --name mongo-server -d -p 27017:27017 mongo:latest ` This will start a new container for the first time.
+    `docker run --name mongo-server -d -p 27017:27017 mongo:latest `

-    ` $ docker container start mongo-server ` This will restart the container after reboot.
-You still have the data
+    * restart the container after reboot, previous data will be maintained:

+    `docker container start mongo-server`

 * make sure ROS is sourced (`$ source ~/catkin_ws/devel/setup.bash`)